crest-summit/summit-docs/docs/Tools/Actions.md

 - Other -> Revision

 ## Advance Process
-To Advance work, the User must use the Advance action in the proposal actin menu to create a new proposal.
-The action menu will open a dialogue box prompting the User to initiate a new proposal.
+To Advance work, the User must start in the previously submitted proposal.
+The user accesses the Action Menu and selects the Advance action to create a new proposal.

 If the proposal being advanced has an identified Activity Type, the User will be asked to identify the Activity Type of the new work.
 If the proposal being advanced does not have the Activity Type field completed, the User will be asked to identify the Activity Type of the original and new work.